Your guide to embracing autumn in Queenstown

 Take a relaxing ramble through breathtaking scenery

 Just 15 minutes west of Queenstown, the three-kilometre Bob's Cove Track leads through native forest to a spectacular cove with turquoise water.
 A lime kiln from the 1800s stands near the water, while tūī, korimako (bellbirds) and piwakawaka (fantails) fill the air with song.
+There are fantastic views at Picnic Point, which is part of the 3km track.
 For more ambitious hikers, Queenstown Hill offers a challenging climb to outstanding views of the Whakatipu Basin.
 Or make your way to Glenorchy's fabulous boardwalk, which circles a pristine lagoon that's great for bird watching.

 To stretch your legs for a couple of hours, the Moke Lake Loop Track offers a serene alpine escape just minutes from Queenstown.
 The six-kilometre level track circles the mirror-like waters of beautiful Moke Lake, where mountains rise dramatically from the shoreline.
 Along the way you'll find hidden coves and peaceful picnic spots.